Program

 We are committed to finding creative ways to help families that do not have work permits to be able to earn a living.
 We are setting up a program to offer small loans for entrepreneurship as well as resources for starting a worker’s collective.

 Immigrants who work without work permits are extremely vulnerable to exploitation such as being fired without cause, having their pay docked, receiving no pay, or having to work extremely long hours or not being given enough hours.
-The alternative to not work and await a valid work permit isn't feasible for many families.
+The alternative--to not work and await a valid work permit--isn't feasible for many families.
 Creating options for a fair workplace and empowerment through entrepreneurship provides a stronger pathway to independence.